OLG-MAN/gcp-tomcat-nginx-lb/README.md

 ## Task goals

-*  Create bucket for Tomcat application files and another one for static web files (think about permissions)
+1. Create bucket for Tomcat application files and another one for static web files (think about permissions).
-*  Create MIG for backend with installed tomcat and on boot download demo application from bucket.
-Setup autoscaling by CPU (think about scale down)
+2. Create MIG for backend with installed tomcat and on boot download demo application from bucket.
+Setup autoscaling by CPU (think about scale down).
-* Create bucket for Nginx application files and another one for static web files (think about permissions)
+3. Create bucket for Nginx application files and another one for static web files (think about permissions).
-* Add one more MIG for frontend with nginx, by path /demo/ show demo app from bucket, by path /img/picture.jpg show file from bucket
+4. Add one more MIG for frontend with nginx, by path /demo/ show demo app from bucket, by path /img/picture.jpg show file from bucket.
-* Create LB for tomcat and nginx
+5. Create LB for tomcat and nginx.
-* Setup export of nginx logs to bucket/BigQuery
+6. Setup export of nginx logs to bucket/BigQuery.
-* Make SSL terination
+7. Make SSL terination.

 ## Solution using Cloud Shell